breda/lara-mdl/README.md

 $ gulp watch
 ```

-Will get you up an running.
+Will get you up and running.
 ## RTL Support
 If you want an RTL version of the admin dashboard, two dead simple steps to take:

 1. Add `dir="rtl"` attribute to your `<html>` tag.
 2.Goto  `resources/assets/sass/admin/main.scss` Sass file  and make sure this line in not commented out.